jay-2000/Blockchain/README.md

 # Blockchain

-- note : this reposiotry will only contain learning of blockchain
+- note : this repository will only contain learning of blockchain